Become a Program Evaluator

 - application of the criteria

 - the Program Evaluator performance appraisal process

-The online training must be completed at least 4 weeks before the Face-to-Face training course.
+The online training must be completed at least four weeks before the Simulated Visit Training session.

-You must complete online training at least 3 weeks before participating in the next phase of Program Evaluator Candidate Training.
-Face-to-face training is a 1.5 day experiential weekend workshop.
+You must complete online training at least four weeks before participating in the next phase of Program Evaluator Candidate Training.
+Simulated Visit Training is traditionally a 1.5 day experiential workshop.
 Facilitated by experienced evaluation team chairs and other veterans of the ABET accreditation process, this immersive workshop simulates an on-site visit and engages you in a series of case studies alongside other Program Evaluator Candidates.

 Society-Specific Training and Requirements

-Program Evaluator Candidates who successfully complete both the online and face-to-face training may then be selected by their member society to serve as a Program Evaluator.
+Program Evaluator Candidates who successfully complete both the online and Simulated Visit Training may then be selected by their member society to serve as a Program Evaluator.
 Some societies require additional specialized training, which is conducted separately by the society.

 Additional professional development activities and resources for volunteers include:

 Pre-visit Preparation is required for all Program Evaluators assigned to a visit and must be completed at least three weeks prior to the visit.
 This training provides critical updates on logistics, policies, and procedures, as well as commission-specific changes that affect the review process.